blindnet-io/product-management/user-stories/US-08-Data-Consumer-interface.md

 **As a** Data Consumer,

-**I want to** be able to be informed with a notification on the tab label when I receive a new Privacy request, and that this notification mark stays until I have answered all request
+**I want to** be able to be informed with a notification on the tab label when I receive a new Privacy request, and that this notification mark stays until I have answered all requests

 **because** I want to easily see I have new/pending Privacy requests so I don’t forget to answers them and stay in legality